-This updated edition is informed by latest research in neuroscience, psychoanalysis, infant observation, and decades of clinical experience.
-It also includes important new findings about how the mother’s brain undergoes massive restructuring during the transition to parenthood, a phenomenon that has been named ‘matrescence’.
-The authors engage with the difficult emotional experiences that are often glossed over in parenting books – such as bonding, ambivalence about the baby, depression, and the emotional turmoil of being a new parent.
-Acknowledgement and understanding of this darker side of family life offers a sense of relief that can allow parents to harness the power of knowing, owning and sharing feelings to transform situations and break negative cycles and old ways of relating.
+This updated edition is informed by latest research in neuroscience, psychoanalysis and infant observation and decades of clinical experience.
+It also includes important new findings about how the mother’s brain undergoes massive restructuring during the transition to parenthood, a phenomenon that has been named ‘matrescence.’
+The authors engage with the difficult emotional experiences that are often glossed over in parenting books – such as bonding, ambivalence about the baby, depression and the emotional turmoil of being a new parent.
+Acknowledgement and understanding of this darker side of family life offer a sense of relief that can allow parents to harness the power of knowing, owning and sharing feelings to transform situations and break negative cycles and old ways of relating.

-With real-life examples, the book remains a helpful resource for parents, as well as professionals interested in ideas from psychoanalytic clinical practice including health visitors, midwives, social workers, GPs, paediatricians and childcare workers.
+With real-life examples, the book remains a helpful resource for parents, as well as professionals interested in ideas from psychoanalytic clinical practice including health visitors, midwives, social workers, general practitioners, paediatricians and childcare workers.

 Table of Contents

-Introduction, PART I: Becoming a parent 1.
+A note rom Dilys Daws; A note on the authors; Acknowledgemets; Introduction; PART I: Becoming a parent 1.
 Life will never be the same again; 2 Bringing your baby home; 3.
 Bonding; 4.
 Being a good parent; 5.
 Figuring out fatherhood; 6.
-Baby blues, post-natal depression and anxiety; PART II: Being with baby; 7.
+Baby blues, postnatal depression and anxiety; PART II: Being with baby; 7.
 Conversations with your baby; 8.
 Feeding; 9.
 Sleeping; 10.
 Crying babies; 11.
 Weaning and teething; 12.
 Learning through play; 13.
-Your baby’s emerging sense of self; PART III: The wider world; 14 Wider family and other support; To work or not to work; Recommended Readings
+Your baby’s emerging sense of self; PART III: The wider world; 14 Wider family and other support; To work or not to work; Recommended Readings; References; Index

-Dilys Daws is an Honorary Consultant Child Psychotherapist at the Tavistock and Portman NHS Foundation Trust, London.
+Dilys Daws is an Honorary Consultant Child Psychotherapist at the Tavistock and Portman NHS Foundation Trust, London and visiting consultant at the baby clinic at the James Wigg Practice, Kentish Town Health Centre, London.
 She was the Founding Chair of the Association for Infant Mental Health, UK, and has also served as the Chair of the Association of Child Psychotherapists.
-She has fifty years of clinical and teaching experience, working mostly with parents and babies, and has lectured on infant mental health widely in the UK and abroad.
+She has 50 years of clinical and teaching experience, working mostly with parents and babies, and has lectured on infant mental health widely in the UK and abroad.

-Sebastian Kraemer, Honorary Consultant at the Tavistock & Portman NHS Trust
+Sebastian Kraemer, Honorary Consultant at the Tavistock and Portman NHS Trust, London, UK

 Praise for the first edition